xintipi/toptop_app/README.md

 <div align="center">
-<h1>React admin</h1>
+<h1>ReactJs</h1>
 </div>

 ## Introduction

-React Admin is a free and open source middle and back-end template.
+React is a free and open source middle and back-end template.
 Using the latest `React`, `Vite`, `TypeScript` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.

 ## Preparation